kubevela/kubevela/docs/en/developers/references/traits/autoscale.md

 ## Description

-`Autoscale` is used to automatically scale workloads by resource utilization metrics and cron
+`Autoscale` is used to automatically scale workloads by resource utilization metrics and cron.

 ## Specification